Oh, you want that new foundation? Great! What’s your skin tone?

 If you’re still not quite sure that you’ve got your skin colors down pat, consider these general categories:

-- Fair types often have freckles and may suffer some redness.
+Often have freckles and may suffer some redness.
 They burn easily, may have sensitive skin, and may have cool or warm undertones.

-- Light types may burn in the sun, but then that burn often turns to a tan.
+May burn in the sun, but then that burn often turns to a tan.
 They may suffer some spotty redness, such as on the cheeks only, and their skin may be somewhat sensitive.
 Both cool and warm undertones are possible.

-- Medium types don’t usually have to worry about burning much, and often have warm undertones.
+Don’t usually have to worry about burning much, and often have warm undertones.
 Those who look like they have a tan year-round even without sun exposure may have “olive” skin with a warm or neutral undertone.

-- Dark types rarely burn and usually have warm undertones.
+Rarely burn and usually have warm undertones.
 Often describes African Americans and women of Indian descent.

-- Very dark types may be described as “ebony” or “deep” and can have warm or cool undertones.
+May be described as “ebony” or “deep” and can have warm or cool undertones.